Mitesh411/ISTQB-CTFL-4.0-EXAM-PREP/README.md

 5. Industry Recognition
 - ISTQB certification adds credibility to your resume and showcases your commitment to the software testing profession.

+# Disclaimer

+- This repository is provided for informational purposes only.
+The creator makes no representations or warranties regarding the accuracy, completeness, or reliability of the information contained herein.
+- The creator shall not be liable for any errors, omissions, or inaccuracies in the content, nor for any actions taken in reliance thereon.
+Under no circumstances shall the creator be responsible for any losses, damages, or injuries arising from the use of or reliance upon the materials contained in this repository.

+- Users are solely responsible for verifying the accuracy and suitability of all information for their intended purposes, whether educational, assessment-related, or otherwise.

+- By accessing this repository, you acknowledge and agree to these terms.